Theodora (wife of Justinian I): The Nika riots

 Her speech motivated the men, including Justinian.
 J.A.S Evans states that Theodora managed to steady Justinian and his court and convince them to fight instead of flee.
 He ordered his troops to attack the demonstrators in the Hippodrome, resulting in the deaths of over 30,000 civilian rebels.
 (Note: Other reports claim greater numbers of victims, with the numbers increasing with the distance from Constantinople; Pseudo-Zachariah of Mytilene estimated the dead at more than 80,000.)
 Despite his claims that he was unwillingly named emperor by the mob, Hypatius and his brother Pompeius were put to death by Justinian.
 In one source, this came at Theodora's insistence.

 Some scholars such as J.A.S Evans state that Theodora's speech had an 'ambiguous' undertone.
 They believe Procopius intended to portray Justinian as more cowardly than his wife, noting that Procopius made her quote an advice given to the notorious tyrant Dionysius of Syracuse.
 Changing the term "tyranny" (tyrannis) to "royal purple" or "kingship" (basileia) possibly reflects Procopius' intent to link Theodora and Justinian to ancient tyrants.
 Evans further argues that Procopius has dramatized the event, presenting a story with two levels of meaning, suggesting that Procopius intended not only to record history but also to offer a deeper commentary on power and morality.
-Thus, we must be cautious when reading Procopius.
+Theodora's speech as quoted by Procopius can be viewed as representative of the discussions which took place in the palace rather than literal.